-On the following pages is a look at Damien's path to sainthood, and the story of how he dedicated his life to an entire community of Hawaii residents cast away from the populace because of their illness—as published in HAWAII Magazine’s September/October 2009 issue.
+Here is a look at Damien's path to sainthood, and the story of how he dedicated his life to an entire community of Hawaii residents cast away from the populace because of their illness.

 Molokai’s beloved priest dedicated his life to helping many people throughout the Hawaiian Islands.
-In October, he’ll be officially recognized as Hawaii’s first canonized saint.
+In October 2009, he was officially recognized as Hawaii’s first canonized saint.

 “You may stay as long as your devotion dictates.”
-Those words from his superior in the Sacred Hearts order changed Father Damien’s life—and put him on a path to sainthood that will culminate this year on Oct.
-11.
+Those words from his superior in the Sacred Hearts order changed Father Damien’s life—and put him on a path to sainthood.

 In 1863, Damien’s brother, Father Pamphile de Veuster, was headed to Hawaii on a Sacred Hearts mission, but illness prevented him from going.
 Although Damien (formerly known as Joseph de Veuster) was only a choir brother, he was determined to take his brother’s place.
 Damien petitioned the highest authority in the Congregation of the Sacred Hearts of Jesus and Mary—and won.
 His determination eventually led him to spend the rest of his life on a remote Molokai peninsula, where he cared for Hawaii’s exiled sufferers from Hansen’s disease (leprosy).
 His self-sacrifice certainly influenced his path to sainthood.